-- 1. What does the comforting promise of God, recorded in 1 Corinthians 10:13, mean to you? - 2.
-1 Corinthians 13 describes the kind of love God's Spirit works in the lives of those who belong to Him (Galatians 5:22).
-In 1 Corinthians 13, Paul explains that of faith, hope, and love, the greatest is love.
-Why is love the greatest of these?
-(See also 1 John 4:8.) - 3.
-Explain the connection of 1 Corinthians 15:58 with 1 Corinthians 15:56-57, the verses immediately preceding it. - 4.
-What evidence of 2 Corinthians 1:5 do you see in your life or in the lives of those you know? - 5.
+- 2. Explain the connection of 1 Corinthians 15:58 with 1 Corinthians 15:56-57, the verses immediately preceding it. - 3.
+What evidence of 2 Corinthians 1:5 do you see in your life or in the lives of those you know? - 4.
 Those who belong to God through faith in Christ Jesus have been given a treasure-the Gospel.
-By its power Christians can avoid becoming crushed, falling into despair, being abandoned and destroyed.
-According to 2 Corinthians 4:10 what result does God work as He enables His people to withstand persecution, disillusionment, and desperation? - 6.
-How do Christians make others rich, even though they may be poor (2 Corinthians 6:10)?
+By its power, Christians can avoid becoming crushed, falling into despair, feeling abandoned, and being destroyed.
+According to 2 Corinthians 4:10, what result does God work as He enables His people to withstand persecution, disillusionment, and desperation? - 5.
+How do Christians make others rich, even though they may be poor (2 Corinthians 6:10)? - 6.
+What promise has the Giver of all good things given to His people in 2 Corinthians 9:10-11?
+What is God's inexpressible gift referred to in 2 Corinthians 9:14-15?

-September 14-20; 2 Corinthians 8-13; Galatians 1-3
+September 18-24; 2 Corinthians 8-13; Galatians 1-4

-- 1. What promise has the giver of all good things given to His people in 2 Corinthians 9:10-11?
-What is God's inexpressible gift referred to in 2 Corinthians 9:14-15? - 2.
-Review 2 Corinthians 10:1-6.
-What does it mean to "take every thought captive to obey Christ" (verse 5b)? - 3.
-Paul concludes 2 Corinthians 13 with a Trinitarian blessing.
-Review the first, second, and third articles of the Apostles' Creed.
-For what blessings flowing from the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit are you especially thankful today? - 4.
+1. Review 2 Corinthians 10:1 -6.
+What does it mean to "take every thought captive to obey Christ" (v.
+5)?

+- 2. Paul concludes 2 Corinthians 13 with a trinitarian blessing (v.
+14).
+Review the First, Second, and Third Articles of the Apostles' Creed.
+For what blessings flowing from the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit are you especially thankful today? - 3.
 Paul writes to the Galatians, "If I were still trying to please man, I would not be a servant of Christ" (Galatians 1:10).
-Explain Paul's words. - 5.
-Galatians 2:21 records the following words of Paul: "I do not nullify the grace of God, for if justification were through the law, then Christ died for no purpose."
-When might those who have received God's grace find themselves guilty of nullifying the grace of God? - 6.
-Describe the unity enjoyed by all who have been baptized into Christ and have put on Christ (Galatians 3:26-29).
+Explain Paul's words. - 4.
+Galatians 2:21 records the following words of Paul: "I do not nullify the grace of God, for if righteousness were through the law, then Christ died for no purpose."
+When might those who have received God's grace find themselves guilty of nullifying the grace of God? - 5.
+Describe the unity enjoyed by all who have been baptized into Christ and have put on Christ (Galatians 3:26-29). - 6.
+Review Galatians 4:4-9.
+God sent His only Son into the world to free us from slavery to sin.
+Yet even though we are free, we still sometimes find ourselves drawn to certain aspects of our slavery.
+Explain.

-September 21-27; Galatians 4-6; Ephesians 1-3
+September 25-30; Galatians 5-6; Ephesians 1-6